buildkite-plugins/pulumi-buildkite-plugin/README.md

           pulumi_token_scope: "user:${YOUR_PULUMI_CLOUD_USERNAME}"
 ```

-Once the issuer is created, the policy editor page will open.
-Update the settings to the following values:
+Once the issuer in Pulumi is created, the policy editor page will open.
+Update the settings with the following values:

 1. **Decision**: `Allow`
 1. **Token type**: [value is dependent on your Pulumi pricing tier]